tuckthomas/OpnLend/README.md

 ### Additional Premium Features Offered
 Paid, premium features include, but are not limited to: cloud hosting, customer support, custom proprietary solutions, in-house system training, remote system training, basic credit analysis training, intermediate credit analysis training, advanced credit analysis training, and expert credit analysis training.

+## Tucker, why are you releasing this for free?
+- I'm tired of having to "recreate the wheel" at each financial institution worked at; sometimes required to use less advanced tools (Excel + VBA) to create financial models and program with due to limited resources offered.
+- I've worked in Commercial Underwriting or Credit Analytical roles at various financial institutions and, as such, have had the privledge to use various difference loan origination systems.
+From what I've witnessed, there is very little to no innovation being done.
+Many features offered are technologies that other industries have been utilizing for years.
+Releasing this system that allows for modifications to the underlying source code provides a new 'baseline' of basic features that all lenders should have in their toolbox.

 ## Global Relationships
 The Global Relationships app serves two primary purposes:
 - The CRUD-based UI serves as a "mini-CRM" for Business and Personal Account Information.